ErikHgm/SportMemoryGame/README.md

 ## Credits

 ### Code
-- The flip effect
+- Inspiration on how to do the 3D flip effect came from the Youtube channel: [freeCodeCamp.org](https://www.youtube.com/watch?v=ZniVgo8U7ek).

 ### Content
 - The icons on the memorycards comes from  [FontAwesome](https://fontawesome.com/).

-### Media
-- The images

 ### Acknowledgements
 I would like to thank:
-- The tutor support team att Code Institute for their support.
+- The tutor support team att Code Institute for their help with code guidance and solutions.
 - My great Code Institute mentor Martina Terlevic for feedback and suggestions.